kontent-ai/delivery-sdk-net/README.md

 ### Rich Text Resolution

-Rich text elements contain structured content that needs to be resolved to HTML.
+Rich text elements may contain structured content that needs to be resolved prior to being rendered.

 #### Basic HTML Rendering